Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-3-category-filter-pages.md

     .replace(/\s+/g, '-');
 ```

-To break this function down, let's see the expanded version with comments.
+Let's see the expanded version with comments to break this function down.

 ```js
 const slugify = (url) => {